wing5wong/artisan-whs-static/source/_news/2020-04-03_musos-invited-to-add-to-lockdown-hymn-book.md

 Mike Tweed reports on how a Whanganui musician is recording and collaborating from his home.

-Dayle Jellyman, part of the prominent Jellyman musical family in Whanganui, has been forced to curtail his many musical projects and self-isolate with his wife at home in Wellington.
+**Dayle Jellyman, part of the prominent Jellyman musical family in Whanganui**, has been forced to curtail his many musical projects and self-isolate with his wife at home in Wellington.

 With the outbreak of Covid-19, Jellyman's upcoming gig calendar was suddenly empty, and he found himself sitting at his piano at home instead.